 FTP (File Transfer Protocol) is a fast, convenient and secure way to transfer files over the Internet.
-That is why many webmasters use FTP for uploading their websites on their hosting account and to add files and pictures to their web pages.
+That is why many webmasters use FTP to upload their websites on their hosting account and add files and pictures to their web pages.

 In order to download and upload files to an FTP site, you need to connect using special FTP software.
-There are both commercial and free FTP software programs, and some browser-based free FTP programs as well.
+There are both commercial and free FTP software programs and some browser-based free FTP programs as well.

 The typical information needed to connect to an FTP site is:

-- The "server address" or "hostname".
+The "server address" or "hostname."
 This is the network address of the computer you wish to connect to, such as ftp.microsoft.com.

 The username and password.
 These are the credentials you use to access the specific files on the computer you wish to connect to.

 This allows manipulation of remote files over FTP through an interface similar to that used for local files.
 This is done via an FTP URL.

 To use an FTP client, you need to have an FTP account to the web account where you plan to upload your files.
 In case this is your hosting account, the main account for using FTP is your control panel account.
 You can also create additional FTP accounts for other users.

-For example, you're able to resume a download that did not finish successfully, and continue with it later on.
-This is a very nice feature for people using dial-up connections which frequently breaks down.
+For example, you're able to resume a download that did not finish successfully and continue with it later on.
+This is a very nice feature for people using dial-up connections, which frequently breaks down.

-To use an FTP client you need to have an FTP account to the web server where you plan to upload your files.
+To use an FTP client, you need to have an FTP account to the webserver where you plan to upload your files.
 In case this is your hosting account, the main account for using FTP is your control panel username and password.
-You can also create additional FTP accounts for other users. cPanel provides an option to manage multiple FTP accounts for one site.

 List of FTP commands